I4-Projektseminar-HHU-2016/seminar-project-SabrinaWirkner/README.md

 3. Start the program
 ```

-Everything will be done the same way, but the program will run for over an hour, so it is not the first choice.
+Everything will be done the same way, but the program will run for approximately 2 hours, so it is not the first choice.

 If you wish to also analyze the other two data sets (~700 Tweets and ~800 Tweets) seperately: